MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter profile list
 ```

-When you login from the CLI, your access key is persisted to disk for the duration of your session so that you don't have to login every time you attempt to access your account.
-In order to end your session and delete this access key, simply run the following command:
+When you login from the CLI, your access key persists to disk for the duration of your session so that you don't have to login every time you attempt to access your account.
+To end your session and delete this access key, simply execute the following command:

 ```shell
 appcenter logout